mamcer/mamcer.github.io/_posts/2016-12-11-bamboo-windows-install.md

 #### Configure

 You can configure the server with the default user or Windows Authentication.
-In this case we will create a specific bamboodbuser
+In this case we will create a specific `bamboobduser`

 - Security
 - New Login